 Lime trees are found in many parks and gardens throughout the world.
 The lime tree is a broad-leaved evergreen with a dense spreading crown and an attractive, dark green foliage.
 They were imported from Europe in the 1700s and are now mainly used as street trees.

 Artificial fertilizers should be avoided as they cause damage to the lime tree’s growing point.
 Lime trees thrive in acidic soil that has been enriched with leaf litter, compost and other organic matter.
 The lime tree should be watered every two or three days during dry periods but over watering of this plant is as damaging as under watering it.
 Pruning should only be carried out when necessary, preferably after it rains so that the inner bark develops a protective layer of cork.

 Lime trees are a popular choice in landscaping because they’re tolerant of salt and pollution, can withstand drought conditions when mature and have beautiful fragrant blossoms that appear during the warmer months.
 They also provide shelter for birds such as turtledoves and swallows to name but a few!

-At N J Apps, we have experience caring for a whole range of trees and properties across Kent.
-If you would like to book a free quotation, please visit our tree surgery Kent page.
+At N J Apps, we have many years of experience challenging stump removal across Kent.
+If you would like to book a free quotation, please visit our contact page.
 Alternatively, complete the form below.

 Request A Call Back